FeroxFoxxo/Dexter/CONTRIBUTING.md

 Welcome
 -------

 We invite you to join our team!
-Everyone is welcome to contribute code via pull requests, to file issues on GitHub and so fourth.
+Everyone is welcome to contribute code via pull requests, to file issues on GitHub and so forth.

 We grant commit access to people who have gained our trust and demonstrated a commitment to Dexter.